awsdocs/aws-kms-developer-guide/doc_source/viewing-keys.md

 1. On the **AWS managed keys** or **Customer managed keys** page, choose the settings icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-icon-settings-new.png)\) in the upper\-right corner of the page\.

 1. On the **Preferences** page, choose your preferred settings, and then choose **Confirm**\.

-**To display more information about your CMK**
-+ On the **AWS managed keys** or **Customer managed keys** page, choose the alias or key ID of the CMK\.

-The details include the CMK ID, Amazon Resource Name \(ARN\), alias, description, key policy, tags, and key rotation settings of a CMK\.

-The Alias section lists only one alias\.
-To find all aliases associated with the CMK, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.

 ## Viewing CMKs \(KMS API\)<a name="viewing-keys-cli"></a>